Unboxed-Software/solana-course/content/deserialize-custom-data.md

 PDAs are not technically created.
 Rather, they are *found* or *derived* based on one or more input seeds.

 Regular Solana keypairs lie on the ed2559 Elliptic Curve.
-This cryptographic function ensures that every point along the curve has a corresponding point somewhere else on the curve, allowing for public/private keys.
-PDAs are addresses that lie *off* the ed2559 Elliptic curve and therefore cannot be signed for by a private key (since there isn’t one).
+This cryptographic function ensures that every point along the curve has a corresponding point somewhere else on the curve, allowing for public/secret keys.
+PDAs are addresses that lie *off* the ed2559 Elliptic curve and therefore cannot be signed for by a secret key (since there isn’t one).
 This ensures that the program is the only valid signer for that address.

 To find a public key that does not lie on the ed2559 curve, the program ID and seeds of the developer’s choice (like a string of text) are passed through the function [`findProgramAddress(seeds, programid)`](https://solana-labs.github.io/solana-web3.js/classes/PublicKey.html#findProgramAddress).
 This function combines the program ID, seeds, and a bump seed into a buffer and passes it into a SHA256 hash to see whether or not the resulting address is on the curve.
 If the address is on the curve (~50% chance it is), then the bump seed is decremented by 1 and the address is calculated again.
 The bump seed starts at 255 and progressively iterates down to `bump = 254`, `bump = 253`, etc. until an address is found with the given seeds and bump that does not lie on the ed2559 curve.
 The `findProgramAddress` function returns the resulting address and the bump used to kick it off the curve.
 This way, the address can be generated anywhere as long as you have the bump and seeds.